This resource is not intended to provide and should not be construed as legal advice. Please consult with your own legal counsel for legal guidance.

 4. Publicly elevate existing partnerships with Israeli institutions, encouraging students to consider study abroad opportunities in Israel, featuring the work of Israeli scientists and researchers on their faculty, or who collaborate with their faculty, and highlighting the benefits these associations provide to students and the institution.

-A backgrounder on the broader BDS movement can be found here.
+Read our backgrounder on the broader BDS movement.

 Sample statements opposing BDS: